<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 What is the CSS Profile?

-In addition, the CSS Profile more closely examines a family's financial situation in order to award aid to students with the most financial need.
+In addition, the CSS Profile more closely examines a family's financial situation to award aid to students with the most financial need.
 The chart below explains the assets, savings, and other financial information that FAFSA and the CSS Profile consider.

 FAFSA vs CSS Profile Chart